 The drug has since come under further scrutiny from members of Congress, dozens of state attorney generals, medical groups and drug treatment experts seeking to block the drug even as the FDA's top official has defended its action.

 While the FDA approves drugs for sale in the United States, it does not guarantee their availability.
 For example, health insurance companies can exclude certain medications from their formularies.

 Zohydro is a form of hydrocodone that, unlike rival products such as AbbVie Inc's Vicodin or UCB's Lortab, does not contain acetaminophen.

 The company has defended the drug as a necessary option for pain patients who cannot tolerate acetaminophen, a nonsteroidal anti-inflammatory drug linked to liver damage and stomach bleeding.

 But critics worry that with no built-in abuse deterrents, Zohydro will be a draw for addicts looking for an easy fix.
 Rival Purdue Pharma has said it is working on a hydrocodone-only drug that will be resistant to abuse, something Zogenix has also pledged to do.

 "Once/if the Purdue product is approved, possibly in 2015, FDA could then rule that Zohydro is not as safe as the abuse-deterrent product and either pull the drug's approval or ask Zogenix to withdraw it voluntarily," Rob Smith, an analyst with Capital Alpha Partners, said earlier this week.

-Zogenix, in its statement, said it looked forward to reviewing "the safe use measures already in place" for Zohydro with Massachusetts officials, although Galer said no meeting had been set yet.
+Zogenix, in its statement, said it would "review the safe use measures already in place" with Massachusetts officials.

 (Reporting by Susan Heavey; Editing by Bernard Orr)